viktor-ku/oi/README.md

 ## General usage

+Use `run` subcommand followed by a timer definition to launch a timer.

 Two mods are available to set up the timer: using [timeout](#timeout) _and_/_or_ using [exact time](#exact-time).
 It's not either-or, feel free to mix everything, even multiple